-- Total Revenues were down by €1,278 million (-72.8%) compared to 2015.
-This was very largely driven by reduced sales volumes.
-The interest rate environment has meant the cessation of several major product lines and the replacement products have not yet reached similar levels of sales. - Total operating income was down by €52 million (-39%) mainly driven by a reduction in early release of insurance URR and DAC due to very significantly reduced early surrender of insurance products. - Total net investment results were up €1 million (13%).
-Gains on sales of assets (+€4 million) were partially offset by lower investment returns on cash and by reduced income from shareholder assets (-€3 million).
+- Total Revenues were up by €368 million (77%) compared to 2016.
+This was largely driven by increased sales volumes. - Total operating income was down by €25 million (-30%) mainly driven by a reduction in early release of insurance URR and DAC due to significantly reduced early surrender of insurance products. - Total net investment results were down €4 million (-48%).
+Gains on sales of assets were lower (-€3.5 million) and there was reduced income from shareholder assets (-€0.8 million).

-AXA MPS' organisational structure provides the framework within which its activities and objectives are planned, executed, controlled and monitored.
-AXA MPS strives for a relevant and effective organisational structure with clearly defined roles, responsibilities, reporting lines and authority.
+AMF's organisational structure provides the framework within which its activities and objectives are planned, executed, controlled and monitored.
+AMF strives for a relevant and effective organisational structure with clearly defined roles, responsibilities, reporting lines and authority.

-The Board is the primary governance organ within AXA MPS.
+The Board is the primary governance organ within AMF.
 It provides leadership of the Company within a framework of prudent effective controls which enable risk to be assessed and managed.
-In conjunction with the AXA MPS Group, the Board sets the Company's strategic aims, ensures that necessary financial and human resources are in place to enable AXA MPS to meet its objectives and reviews management performance.
+In conjunction with the AXA MPS Group, the Board sets the Company's strategic aims, ensures that necessary financial and human resources are in place to enable AMF to meet its objectives and reviews management performance.
 The Board also sets the Company's values and standards and ensures that its obligations to its shareholder and other stakeholders are understood and met.